Cultural Sociology

 Journal Details

-The BSA and Sage were delighted to launch their new jointly-owned journal, Cultural Sociology.
-Here the editor, David Inglis, explains the nature of the journal, the field it will represent, and what it will be seeking to achieve.
+The BSA and Sage were delighted to launch their jointly-owned journal, Cultural Sociology in 2007.
+Below, the founding editor David Inglis, explains the nature of the journal, the field it represents, and what it seeks to achieve.

 'Culture' has always been a key issue for sociology, right from its very inception.
 Themes such as religious beliefs, norms and values, the motivations for individual actions, socialisation processes - all of these 'cultural' phenomena have been at the heart of sociological investigations of human life, both in the period of the classical sociologists and throughout the twentieth century.